dahlia/hollo/README.md

 the environment variables below appropriately (see how to use the S3 client API for each service):

+ -  `S3_REGION`: The region of the S3-compatible object storage.
  -  `S3_BUCKET`: The bucket name of the S3-compatible object storage.
  -  `S3_URL_BASE`: The public URL base of the S3-compatible object storage.
  -  `S3_ENDPOINT_URL`: The endpoint URL for S3-compatible object storage.